Draw a perfect circle, $3,000 is on the line. Now would you rather attempt that freehand, or with a template? Easy answer, hand over the template.

 After you’ve established your answers to each of the above steps, you’ll have all the information and tools you need to layout an incredible sales strategy.
 Ensure that you’re communicating with other stakeholders in your organization to align your sales strategy template to the strategy of the organization as a whole.

-No sales strategy template would be complete without a slot for planned sales training efforts.
+No sales strategic planning template would be complete without a slot for planned sales training efforts.
 Have you scheduled your latest sales training?
 If you want to improve your team’s effectiveness, Sales Accelerator provides over 100 hours of content in bite-sized segments that will speed your team’s growth in as little as 30 minutes a week.